ASFOpenSARlab/opensarlab-docs/docs/user-guides/troubleshooting_guide.md

 (My-issue-is-not-on-this-list)=
 ## My issue is not on this list

+- Try asking our LLM chatbot available on the [OpenScienceLab portal page](https://opensciencelab.asf.alaska.edu/).
+    - We are training it on SAR domain knowledge.
+    - When questioned on a topic for which it lacks knowledge, it defaults to saying it doesn't know over generating hallucinations and providing inaccurate information
+    - It is not yet available inside individual labs, only on the OpenScienceLab portal.
-- Please contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.
+- If the chatbot is unable to answer to your questions, please contact an [OpenSARlab administrator](mailto:uaf-jupyterhub-asf@alaska.edu) for help.

 <!-- TODO: add documentation in regards to server timeouts -->